mahuntington/react-notes/CommentsRedux.md

 }
 ```

-`js/components/commentsform.jsx` no long needs to call `this.props.handleSubmit`:
+`js/components/commentsform.jsx` no long needs to call `this.props.createComment`:

 ```javascript
 handleSubmit(event){